manasBelekar/weather-data-service/README.md

  - Externalized the openweather url, api key and unit (for easy configuration w/o code change) in application.properties file.
  - Swagger enabled for APIs for easy documentation and testing
- - code having coverage of ~80% at the time of deployment
+ - code having coverage of ~90% at the time of deployment, covered through series of unit and integration tests.
  - used inmemory H2 database, for storing the data. could be changed to file based DB or any other DB as well.
- - As weather data is not getting updated multiple times for same minute, modeled weatherData to have city_id and timestamp combination to be unique key in DB.
- - repeated record won't be stored to honor the unique constraint.
+ - As weather data is not getting updated multiple times for same minute, modeled weatherData to have city_id and timestamp combination to be unique key in DB. repeated record won't be stored to honor the unique constraint.
  - wrote DockerFile which actually build and deploy the our service to Docker.
  - Refer insfrastructure template for multi-environment deployment